donut-party/system/README.md

 pool or whatever, and place that under `::ds/instances`.
 The instance is passed to the `:stop` handler, which can call whatever functions or methods are needed to to deallocate the resource.

+You don't have to define a handler for every signal.
+Components that don't have a handler for a signal are essentially skipped.

 ### Refs